 There are currently up to 100,000 Kachin refugees who have been forced from their homes—out of a total population of less than a million.
 The Northern Command continues to maintain front lines: tanks, troops, outposts, throughout Kachin country.
 The KIA blows up bridges to stop the tanks, the government attacks villages, and farmers like La Sang Naw, who was a corn and mustard seed farmer near Taloggyi, are forced to flee.
 “We want to go home,” he told me at the St. Paul refugee camp.
 “But we don’t know when the soldiers will be back.
 And so men and boys are still in special danger in the villages.”

-The Burma that Obama visits today is not just Rangoon; it’s also Myitkyina.
+The Myanmar that Obama visits today is not just Rangoon; it’s also Myitkyina.

 I couldn’t reach Auntie by phone in the week leading up to Obama’s visit.
 So I can’t say exactly what she would say about the developments.
 But I imagine her sitting on her verandah over the Irrawaddy, watching the gold miners in the far distance, and thinking: does anyone know we’re here?